matiashl27/3_Levels_Stage/basic-optics-module.md

 ## Push-fit the lens {pagestep}

-* Use [tweezers][Tweezers]{Qty:1} to aid in picking up the lens.
-* Place the Pi camera lens on a clean surface with the side opposite the camera sensor on the bottom.
+* Place the Pi Camera lens on a clean surface with the side opposite the camera sensor on the bottom.
 * Push the lens spacer down onto the lens until it clicks into place.

 ![](images/lens-holder-1.png)